 Today we live in a digital world with an estimated 2.5 quintillion bytes of data generated every day, transforming how we live, work, and do business.
-For organizations, this influx of data – coupled with a global shift to cloud-based technology – is fueling business model innovation that’s resulting in greater resiliency, competitiveness, and growth for companies.
+For organisations, this influx of data – coupled with a global shift to cloud-based technology – is fueling business model innovation that’s resulting in greater resiliency, competitiveness, and growth for companies.

 In the past 50 years, the average business model life span has fallen from about 15 years to less than five.
-And to survive in such a fast-paced environment, organizations must be agile, quickly adapting to changes in technology, market trends, and customer expectations.
+And to survive in such a fast-paced environment, organisations must be agile, quickly adapting to changes in technology, market trends, and customer expectations.

-Implementing new business models in response to these changes is critical to the success of the organization.
+Implementing new business models in response to these changes is critical to the success of the organisation.
 Business model innovation can open up additional lines of revenue, expand market share, and increase profitability.
 There are also some surprising, and unexpected, benefits emerging as well.